schnoddelbotz/cloud-vm-docker/README.md

 make deploy_gcp
 make clean test build

-# this creates a VM directly (from local machine), bypassing PubSub
+# this creates a VM directly (via Google Compute API + DataStore, using local GOOGLE_APPLICATION_CREDENTIALS)
 ./cloud-vm-docker task-vm create busybox sh -c 'echo hello world ; sleep 120 ; echo goodnight'

 # ^^ notice:
 # - ComputeEngine console UI should show the VM within a few secs
 # - If nothing goes wrong (TM), the VM should self-destruct upon completion, just leaving logs

-# the same, but using "official" way via PubSub Message (which is processed by a CFn)
+# the same, but using "official" way via CloudFunction / HTTP endpoint
 # NOTE: Does NOT spawn the VM atm, just logs what it will do soon...
 ./cloud-vm-docker run busybox sh -c 'echo hello world ; sleep 120 ; echo goodnight'
+# the same as ^ ... but using plain curl (no need for cloud-vm-docker or docker to run container!)
+curl -H'X-Authorization: YOUR_TOKEN' https://your-cfn-endpoint.cloudfunctions.net/CloudVMDocker/run \
+  -H'Content-type: application/json' \
+  -d@'{"image":"busybox", "command":["sh", "-c", "echo", "hello", "world"]}'

 # list VMs as stored in dataStore
 ./cloud-vm-docker ps